yurrizaza/yurrizaza/README.md

       <img src="https://pixels.crd.co/assets/images/gallery13/72d52a47.gif?v=29416114" width="18" alt="">
     </summary>
     <div align="center">
-      i am a minooor <br>
+      ➤ i am a minooor <br>
-      i make dirty/flirtious jokes a lot if you're ok with that :3 <br>
+     ➤  i make dirty/flirtious jokes a lot if you're ok with that <br>
-      i make many references to popular trends/memes i hope you get them or else i'll sound schizo /j <br>
+     ➤  i make many references to popular trends/memes i hope you get them or else i'll sound schizo /j <br>
-      im super duper friendly! i'll have a convo with you if you want, or we can just sit together◝(ᵔᗜᵔ)◜<br>
+      ➤ im super duper friendly! i'll have a convo with you if you want, or we can just sit together◝(ᵔᗜᵔ)◜<br>
+     ➤  i dont usually accept friend requests unless wehad a  conversation<br>
     </div>
   </details>